Best beaches in Denmark

 (CNN) — Anyone planning to travel to one of Denmark's stand out beaches should throw away all thoughts of tropical birds or colorful umbrella drinks.

-Featuring sand dunes, tall grass, vast greyish-blue skies and sparkling water, the Scandinavian country's beaches are as open and minimal as the Danish design they inspire.
+Featuring sand dunes, tall grass, vast grayish-blue skies and sparkling water, the Scandinavian country's beaches are as open and minimal as the Danish design they inspire.

 Because of the Nordic weather, the Danish swimming season is short and most beaches only have lifeguards from late June to mid-August.